fairdirect/food-marketplace/README.md

 * **Offering, ordering and delivering donations of surplus food.** In this case, the marketplace is not used for selling but for utlizing surplus food.
 Like any marketplace, there can be several parties offering and several parties ordering what is on offer.
 The development of these features was initiated during the [#WeVsVirus Hackathon](https://wirvsvirushackathon.org/) in March 2020 as project [Tafeln Reorganisation Akquise](https://devpost.com/software/online-lebensmittel-aquise-fur-die-tafeln-fairdirect).

-**Copyright.** Copyright 2020 by the OpenFoodBank- onlinemarketplace developer.
+**Copyright.** Copyright 2020 by the Sachspendenbörse- onlinemarketplace developer.
 Contributor:

 * Micha Gattinger

-The OpenFoodBank- software has been derived from the open source marketplace software "Epelia", which has been released as free software on 2020-03-20 under the AGPL licence.
-All commits from the OpenFoodBank- extension up to and including 2020-09-25 are owned by Micha Gattinger.
+The Sachspendenbörse- software has been derived from the open source marketplace software "Epelia", which has been released as free software on 2020-03-20 under the AGPL licence.
+All commits from the Sachspendenbörse- extension up to and including 2020-09-25 are owned by Micha Gattinger.

 The copyrights for [all commits up to and including 2020-02-12 from the "Epelia"- software](https://github.com/Fairdirect/epelia/tree/2af9da356b60f90b79e5900dc883c1184ed32b75) are owned by [Micha Gattinger](mailto:mail@michagattinger.de).

-The copyrights for [all commits up to and including 2020-09-25 from the "OpenFoodBank"- extension](https://github.com/ifolje/openfoodbank/) are owned by [Micha Gattinger](mailto:mail@michagattinger.de).
+The copyrights for [all commits up to and including 2020-09-25 from the "Sachspendenbörse"- extension](https://github.com/ifolje/Sachspendenbörse/) are owned by [Micha Gattinger](mailto:mail@michagattinger.de).

-**Licence.** This platform, as available on Github under [Ifolje/OpenFoodBank](https://github.com/Ifolje/OpenFoodBank), is free software under the terms of the GNU Affero General Public License v3.0 license, or at your option any later version.
+**Licence.** This platform, as available on Github under [Ifolje/Sachspendenbörse](https://github.com/Ifolje/Sachspendenbörse), is free software under the terms of the GNU Affero General Public License v3.0 license, or at your option any later version.
 For details please consult the licence terms in file [`LICENSE`](https://github.com/fairdirect/food-marketplace/blob/master/LICENSE).

 This licence does not cover about 10% additional code that has not yet been published because it contains some third-party non-free code.
 Before inclusion, it has to be replaced, or thorougly reviewed and partially rewritten.
 So far, it is contained in the non-public branches with the `+nonfree` suffix.
 The affected code is some view layer code and the CSS stylesheets.